John Snow's Heroic Epiphany: a story of History, Epidemiology, and Cholera outbreaks

 Contributing author: Jon Mitchell

-You think 2020 is a $#!% -hole let me tell you a little bit about 19th century London.
-It’s the height of the industrial revolution, smokestacks are billowing out of buildings and there's a thick haze in the air.
-The sewage infrastructure was incapable of coping with the growing population which meant human waste was building up outside of the city, baking in the heat of the summer sun.
+Do you think this pandemic has seen a $#!% -hole let me tell you a little bit about 19th century London.
+It’s the height of the industrial revolution with smokestacks billowing and there's a thick haze in the air.
+The sewage infrastructure was incapable of coping with the growing population causing human waste to build up outside of the city and bake in the heat of the summer sun.
 London is about to have a nasty Cholera outbreak.

 This resulted in the great stink, but what is this?
-Just imagine human excrement overflowing into the Thames river, the one where many Londoners got their water from, and washed their clothes in...yum.
-While you and I may not find this ideal, one mighty microbe did.
-These conditions were just splendid for the bacteria Vibrio cholerae, which caused four outbreaks of the diarrheal disease cholera in the 1800s.
+Imagine human excrement overflowing into the Thames river, the one where many Londoners got their water from and washed their clothes in...yum.
+While you and I may not find this ideal, one microbe did; these conditions were just splendid for the bacteria Vibrio cholerae, which caused four cholera outbreaks, a severe diarrheal disease, in the 1800s.
 But this will set the scene for some very important events.
 John Snow will come on the scene and, through his work to track to find the culprit of the outbreaks, lay the foundation of Epidemiology.
 His work will also lead credence to the development of Germ Theory by Louis Pasture at that time.

 So, who is V. cholerae?
 It is a comma shaped bacterium that normally resides in salty or brackish waters and hangs out with shellfish, but it can also infect people and spread quickly through a population.
 It establishes in the gut and, as I said earlier, this bug causes diarrhea, but not your average diarrhea from a regular stomach bug; it is so explosive that people can lose 18 liters a day, that’s almost 5 gallons!
 Can you imagine, 5 milk jugs of liquid shooting out of your butt!
 It is far from pleasant and often deadly.
 The loss of that much liquid easily causes death from dehydration or electrolyte imbalances, you are literally shitting yourself to death.